xfields/react-transformable-div/README.md

 ## License

-rc-switch is released under the MIT license.
+react-transformable-widget is released under the MIT license.